Chart Color Schemes

 Greta faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.4%, significantly lower than the NSW average of 32.2%.
+The area's university qualification rate is 9.4%, significantly lower than NSW's average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 7.3%, followed by postgraduate qualifications (1.2%) and graduate diplomas (0.9%).
-Trade and technical skills are prominent, with 46.9% of residents aged 15+ holding vocational credentials - advanced diplomas (7.8%) and certificates (39.1%).
+Bachelor degrees are the most common at 7.3%, followed by postgraduate qualifications (1.2%) and graduate diplomas (0.9%).
+Vocational credentials are prevalent, with 46.9% of residents aged 15+ holding them, including advanced diplomas (7.8%) and certificates (39.1%).

-Educational participation is high, with 29.3% of residents currently enrolled in formal education.
-This includes 11.3% in primary education, 7.7% in secondary education, and 2.6% pursuing tertiary education.
+Educational participation is high, with 29.3% of residents currently enrolled in formal education, comprising 11.3% in primary, 7.7% in secondary, and 2.6% in tertiary education.

 Frequently Asked Questions - Education